-2. Computer Studies
+2. COMPUTER STUDIES

-Minimum 18 units required Minimum three units from each of the three disciplines
+Minimum three units from each of the three disciplines

 These courses emphasize the integration of theory and practice within the field of computer applications, computer networking, and computer science.
 Students will develop the ability to effectively use computer applications, manage and maintain networks, and develop software applications.
 Students will demonstrate an understanding of the place of technology within the global economy.
 Students will critically evaluate the impact of technology on the workplace, on their lives, and on society as a whole.